 ARTHUR C. NEWBY

-Arthur C. Newby (1865-1933) was born and raised near Monrovia, Indiana, but owned land in Mooresville that became an important part of local education here (see below).
+Arthur C. Newby (1865-1933) was born and raised near Monrovia, Indiana, but owned land in Mooresville that became an important part of local education here (see below, and watch this video).
 Newby was an early bicycle and automobile manufacturer and co-founded the Indianapolis Motor Speedway.
 He moved to Indianapolis in 1881 seeking employment and was a middle manager for the firm of Nordyke & Marmon.
 In the 1890s, Newby co-founded the Zig-Zag Cycling Club, and, along with Charles E. Test and Edward Fletcher, he established the Indianapolis Chain & Stamping Company, which later became the Diamond Chain Company.
 By the end of the 1890s, Newby’s business was supplying roughly 60 percent of American-made bicycle chains.
 From 1894 to 1899, Newby was also associated with Hay & Willits Manufacturing Company, which made Outing bicycles, a popular brand.

 In 1898 Newby teamed with James A. Allison and Carl G. Fisher to construct the Newby Oval, a bicycle racing track near 30th Street and Central Avenue in Indianapolis.
 This trio later founded the Indianapolis Motor Speedway in 1909.
 By the turn of the 20th century, Newby focused upon automobile manufacture, co-founding the National Motor Vehicle Company, which built electric and gasoline-powered automobiles.